queenethnnodim6-maker/Healthcare_Patient_Data-Analysis/README.md

 ## Data Cleaning

-The dataset was cleaned and standardized using Excel and MySQL, including:
+The dataset was cleaned and standardized using Excel and MySQL.
+The processed involved are:

 1. Removing unnecessary spaces
 2. Standardizing categorical values